elastic/package-registry/ASSETS.md

 The Kibana Space API can be found [here](https://www.elastic.co/guide/en/kibana/master/spaces-api.html).
 Kibana Spaces are not saved objects and have their own API.

-### Input
+### Dataset

-* Asset Path: `input/{input-name}/{package-structure}`
+* Asset Path: `dataset/{dataset-name}/{package-structure}`

-All inputs are defined inside the `input` directory.
-An example here is the `access` input of the `nginx` package.
+All dataset are defined inside the `dataset` directory.
+An example here is the `access` dataset of the `nginx` package.
-Inside each input, the same structure is repeated which is defined for the overall package.
-In general ingest pipelines and fields definitions are only expected inside input.
+Inside each dataset, the same structure is repeated which is defined for the overall package.
+In general ingest pipelines and fields definitions are only expected inside dataset.
+An dataset is basically a template for an input.

 **manifest.yml**